SnoopJ/playground/python/packaging_/what_was_installed_when/README.md

-This program scans through the visible Python sites to find [`INSTALLER` files] and reports the associated distributions sorted by creation time of the `INSTALLER` file, which is a decent proxy for when the distribution was installed.
+This program scans through the visible Python sites to find [`INSTALLER` files] and reports the associated distributions sorted by filesystem metadata of the `INSTALLER` file, which is a decent proxy for when the distribution was installed.

 [`INSTALLER` files]: https://packaging.python.org/en/latest/specifications/recording-installed-packages/#the-installer-file